Proud Canadian Company

 Early Mortgage Renewal

-Frequently Asked Questions (FAQs) on Blended Mortgages
+Frequently Asked Questions (FAQ) About Blended Mortgages in Canada

 How is the new blended mortgage rate calculated?

-Lenders use a weighted average of your current mortgage rate and the new rate.
+To calculate your blended rate, lenders use a weighted average of your current mortgage rate and the new rate.
 The exact calculation depends on how much you still owe on your mortgage and the new rate.

 Can I access home equity with a blended mortgage?